-- 3. Drain the engine coolant.

-- a.
-Drain the engine block.

-- b.
-Remove the in-board drain plug on the heat exchanger.

-- c.
-Remove the pressure cap from the water jacketed exhaust manifold.

-- Re-install the coolant drain plugs.

-- 5. Premix fresh coolant and distilled water or use premixed 50/50 coolant. - 6.
-Remove pressure cap. - 7.
-Slowly add coolant into the pressure cap opening until coolant reaches the bottom of the pressure cap opening. - 8.
-Slowly open the coolant hose bleeder and let any air out.
-Bleeding is complete when coolant comes out of bleeder with no air.
-It is recommended to surround the bleeder with an absorbent cloth to prevent coolant spillage.
-Close bleeder. - 9.
-Slowly open the manifold bleeder and let any air out.
-Bleeding is complete when coolant comes out of bleeder with no air.
-It is recommended to surround the bleeder with an absorbent cloth to prevent coolant spillage.
-Close bleeder. - 10.
-Slowly add coolant into the pressure cap opening until coolant reaches the bottom of the pressure cap housing. - 11.
-Repeat steps 8-10 to ensure complete bleeding. - 12.
-Securely close both bleeders. - 13.
-Reinstall pressure cap. - 14.
+- 3. Drain the engine coolant. - a.
+Drain the engine block. - b.
+Remove the in-board drain plug on the heat exchanger. - c.
+Remove the pressure cap from the water jacketed exhaust manifold. - 4.
+Re-install the coolant drain plugs. - 5.
+Premix fresh coolant and distilled water or use Pre-mixed 50/50 coolant. - 6.
+Open the air bleed petcock on the water jacketed exhaust manifold and slowly pour new pre-mixed coolant into the open filler neck until coolant is visible in the filler neck. - 7.
+Start the engine. - a.
+Monitor coolant in the filler neck and add as needed.
+Check the air bleed petcock.
+When coolant flows from the petcock, close it. - b.
+Allow the engine to run and monitor coolant in the filler neck and add as needed.
+When the coolant level is stable, fill to the brim and install the pressure cap. - 8.
 Remove the cap on the coolant recovery tank. - a.
 Fill with coolant mix to halfway between LOW and MAX. - b.
 Replace the cap. - c.
-Run the engine and observe the coolant expansion flow into the recovery tank. - 15.
-Start and run generator.
+Run the engine and observe the coolant expansion flow into the recovery tank. - 9.
 Check for leaks.
-Confirm proper operation. - Stop the engine and allow it to cool.
+Stop the engine and allow it to cool.
 Coolant should draw back into the cooling system as the engine cools down. - a.
 Add coolant to the recovery tank if needed. - b.
 Verify the coolant is topped off at the pressure cap. - c.
 Clean up any spilled coolant.